International Investigators Pte Ltd respects your privacy. Your details remain discreet and confidential at all times.

 1. Shock And Denial Stage

 The initial revelation of an affair can send shockwaves through your entire being, throwing you into a stage of paralysis marked by disbelief and denial.
-This is the first of the crucial stages of healing after infidelity, where your mind may involuntarily refuse to accept that the affair happened.
+This marks the first stage of healing after infidelity, where your mind may involuntarily refuse to accept that the affair happened.

 This psychological mechanism serves to shield you temporarily from the full impact of the betrayal, but it also poses a risk.
 Dwelling in denial for too long can delay your healing and recovery from the affair.